 MSRI Sponsor Representative

-The UGA Mathematics Department is an Academic Sponsor of MSRI (the Mathematical Sciences Research Institute in Berkeley, CA).
+The UGA Mathematics Department is an Academic Sponsor of MSRI (the Mathematical Sciences Research Institute in Berkeley, California).
 One of the benefits is that MSRI pays for 2-4 of our graduate students to attend their summer workshops every year.
 I am the institutional representative to MSRI in our department.

 List of Representation Theorists

-I maintain what I believe to be the world's largest list of links to representation theorists' home pages and arXiv preprints.
+As a service to the graduate students and postdocs in our Algebra Group, I maintain what I believe to be the world's largest list of links to representation theorists' home pages and arXiv preprints.
 If you would like to be added to the list, or if your entry is out of date, please send me an email (see my contact page for the address).